Aaryan1203/CS3520/air_hockey/README.md

    * Right Arrow Key - Moves the bottom slider to right.
    * A - Moves the top slider to left.
    * D - Moves the top slider to right.
-###### More details about the features that you need to incorporate in the game are available in the corresponding project milestone wiki.
+###### More details about the features that you need to incorporate in the game are available in the corresponding project wiki.